 You can replace water with buttermilk to knead the dough to make it even softer.

 Traditionally, whole wheat flour and a little besan flour are used to make theplas.
-However, some people also like to add a tbsp of Bajre ka Atta or Jowar ka Atta to their dough.
+However, some people also like to add a tablespoon of Bajre ka Atta or Jowar ka Atta to their dough.
 It enhances the taste and also the nutritional value of the dish.

 To increase the shelf life of the thepla, it is advisable to avoid adding yogurt while making these.